Vision & Values Statement

 “11 before 11”

-To provide children with the best possible opportunities and outcomes, and to improve their personal development, there are eleven things that children will have done on leaving the school in year six, which we call 11 before 11.
+To provide children with quality, worthwhile opportunities and meaningful outcomes, and to develop their character and personal, social and emotional development, there are eleven activities that our children will have completed/achieved on leaving Woodlands in Year 6, which we call 11 before 11.

 - Develop a love of healthy, locally-grown (including at school) food through learning about nutrition, seasonality and different styles of cooking;